qamran/leaflet-demo/README.md

 # LeafletDemo

 This project was created to demonstrate usage of leaflet library with Angular.
-It exhibites how to show maps inside Angular and different kind of objects as layers on top of the map.
+It exhibites how to show maps inside Angular and add different kind of objects as layers on top of the map.

 ## Demo